EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

 ## 7. Changelog
+* 1.6.0 A few changes for Android.
+See [these closed issues](https://github.com/EddyVerbruggen/cordova-plugin-safariviewcontroller/milestone/7?closed=1).
 * 1.5.3 Hidden tabs don't get removed on `hide()` (iOS).
 Thanks #104!
 * 1.4.3 Options weren't correctly passed to native code.
 Thanks #19!
 * 1.4.2 When passing a URL not starting with http/https the error callback will be invoked.